jdwolk/dev_roundup_blogpost/dev_roundup.md

 being informative, Dev Roundup is a way to spread our culture -- our 'philosophie', if you will -- to all our teams.

-Bad puns aside, we also welcome our contractors to join in Roundups.
+Bad puns aside, we also welcome contractors and interns to join in Roundups.
-Having outside opinions and fresh content adds some variety, and lets contractors get to know our team better.
+Having outside opinions and fresh content adds variety, and allows us to know our contractors and interns better.

 Select past-philosophers are also extended a perpetual invitation.
 It's always good to catch up and find what interesting projects people have been